oopsmonk/documentation/compass/1.0/overview.md

 # Private Tangle

 **A private Tangle is an IOTA network that you control and that contains only nodes that you know.
 A private Tangle uses the same technology as the public IOTA networks, except you control it by running an open-source implementation of the Coordinator called Compass.
-You can use Compass to allow the nodes in your own IOTA network to reach a consensus on Compass' milestones instead of the Coordinator's ones.**
+You can use Compass to allow the IOTA nodes in your own IOTA network to reach a consensus on Compass' milestones instead of the Coordinator's ones.**

 You may want to set up a private Tangle for the following reasons: